David Jacoby, M.D.

 Executive Vice President, OHSU

 OHSU President Danny Jacobs appointed Dr. David Jacoby dean of the School of Medicine on Dec.
-12, 2022, succeeding Dean Sharon Anderson.
-Dr. Anderson, now retired as a Dean Emeritus, stepped down in October 2021.
-Dr. Jacoby served as interim dean until his appointment as permanent dean.
+12, 2022.
+He succeeds Dean Sharon Anderson, who stepped down in October 2021 and is now retired as a Dean Emeritus.
+Dr. Jacoby served as interim dean until his permanent appointment.

 Dr. Jacoby received his bachelor’s degree from Princeton University, his medical degree from New York Medical College, and was a resident and chief resident in internal medicine at Temple University Hospital in Philadelphia.
 He then did a pulmonary fellowship at University of California, San Francisco, and a research fellowship with Dr. Jay Nadel in the UCSF Cardiovascular Research Institute.